 Blanching is a brief cooking method in which the asparagus is plunged into boiling water for approximately 30-60 seconds.
 Then, the asparagus is transferred to a bowl filled with ice water.
 This stops the cooking process and locks in the bright green color of the asparagus.
 The short cooking time is just enough to soften the raw bite of the asparagus, but the asparagus will still have a crisp-tender texture.

 Brown butter couscous is a perfectly satisfying side dish.
 Add sliced chicken or top with grilled salmon for a delicious all-in-one meal.
 If you are lucky enough to have leftovers, this couscous reheats well in the microwave.
-If you try this recipe, please leave a comment below and tag me on Instagram @mycasualpantry.

 - Israeli Couscous with Mushrooms and Thyme